linuxmahara/FantasyFootballsv/README.md

 # Fantasy Football SV
-Fantasy Football SV is a fantasy football application that uses the Bitcoin SV blockchains as the backend.
+Fantasy Football SV is a fantasy football application that uses the Bitcoin SV blockchain as the backend.

 ## MVP